 Below, a photo from the 1947 Lakes Region Association's Where To guidebook.
 A sign cautions skiers, "Do Not Swing Chairs!"

 Besides Gunstock, another local pioneer of the ski industry was the Northland Ski Manufacturing Company of Laconia.
 Founded by Christian Lund in the St. Paul, Minnesota area in 1911, the company grew quickly.
 In the 1920's Northland skis gained a widespread reputation for unsurpassed quality, making Northland the largest manufacturer of skis in the world.
 By the 1930's, Northland had also become the nation’s largest producer of toboggans, snowshoes and hockey sticks.
-The company was so successful it required additional manufacturing capacity, so it opened an eastern factory in Laconia.
+The company was so successful it required additional manufacturing capacity, so it opened an eastern factory in Laconia in 1938.
+The 40,000 sq ft building on Fair Street at one time had 100 employees.
 The 1930's catalog whose cover is shown below included for sale not only amateur and professional skis, but also poles, bindings, car carriers, goggles, waxes, snowshoes, hockey sticks, pucks, and toboggans, as well as a 4 page "How to Ski" section.
-Growing competition in the skiing industry in the 1940's and 1950's ended Northland's domination of the ski manufacturing market, and by the end of the 1960's, the Northland ski brand was history.
+Growing competition in the skiing industry in the 1940's and 1950's ended Northland's domination of the ski manufacturing market.
+In particular, the company seemed to have lost its footing in the transition from wooden skis to modern fiberglass models.
+By the end of the 1960's, the Northland ski brand was history.
 Today, there are nearly 20 ski manufacturers.

 Listed in the 1937-1938 Boston and Maine railroad brochure below were trips that one could take for the weekend on the Snow Train from Boston's North Station to Laconia's Belknap Mountain.
 There were also organized trips to Plymouth, Waterville Valley and Franconia Notch, as well as New Hampshire's Eastern Slope region (Mt.
 Whittier, Conway, North Conway, Intervale).
 Trips to Vermont included weekends at White River Jct.(Woodstock) and the Mt.
 Mansfield Region in Waterbury (Stowe).
 Prices ranged from $3.00 to $9.00 round trip.